cs396-web-dev/spring2022/pages/_assignments/lab02.md

     return json.dumps(data)
 ```

-The code above allows the user to specify the location and search term they'd like to use when querying yelp using "query parameters":
+The code above allows the user to specify the location and search term they'd like to use when querying yelp using "query parameters."
+Here is an example of a URL that uses query parameters:

+<a href="http://127.0.0.1:5000/restaurant-data/?location=Evanston+IL&term=chinese" target="_blank">http://127.0.0.1:5000/restaurant-data/?location=Evanston+IL&term=chinese</a>

 {:.compact}
 * The `?` character is used to specify where the route ends and the query parameters begin.
-* If there is more than one query parameter, then each key-value pair is separated by an `&` character (see examples below).
+* If there is more than one query parameter, then each parameter/argument pair is separated by an `&` character (see examples below).
+* The parameter name is on the left side of the `=` and the value is on the right side.
 * In flask, you can access the query parameters via the `request.args`, which stores a dictionary representation of any query parameters associated with a given route.

 After making the changes above, test your new routes by experimenting with the following URLs:

-* <a href="http://127.0.0.1:5000/restaurant-data/?location=Evanston,%20IL&term=chinese" target="_blank">http://127.0.0.1:5000/?location=restaurant-data/Evanston,%20IL&term=chinese</a> (Chinese restaurants in Evanston)
+* <a href="http://127.0.0.1:5000/restaurant-data/?location=Evanston+IL&term=chinese" target="_blank">http://127.0.0.1:5000/restaurant-data/?location=Evanston+IL&term=chinese</a> (Chinese restaurants in Evanston)
 * <a href="http://127.0.0.1:5000/restaurant-data/?location=San Diego,%20CA&term=thai" target="_blank">http://127.0.0.1:5000/restaurant-data/?location=San Diego,%20CA&term=thai</a> (Thai restaurants in San Diego)

 Feel free to replace the cities and search terms with your own!
 Basic takeaway: you can allow your user to pass arguments to your routes via query parameters.